Designed by doctors, shaped by you

 Injectable GLP-1s available through Hers include:

-Zepbound.
-Zepbound has the same active ingredient as Mounjaro (tirzepatide), but it’s FDA-approved for weight management.
+• Zepbound.
+Zepbound has the active ingredient tirzepatide and is FDA-approved for weight management.
 It’s also administered as a once-weekly injection.

 Hers is all about making healthcare feel personal and accessible.
 If you’re hesitant to start weight loss medications because of potential side effects, chat with a provider about your concerns.
 There may be solutions that can help, such as prescription anti-nausea medication.